SessionsBot/docs/src/index.md

   - title: ⏰ Session Schedules
     details: Post's reoccurring event/session messages to a specified 'Sign-up Channel'.
   - title: 📋 Session Signups
-    details: Allow your Discord guild members to sign up for session roles with ease!
+    details: Allow your Discord server members to sign up for session roles with ease!
-  - title: ⚙️ Guild Configuration
+  - title: ⚙️ Server Configuration
-    details: Set your guild's preferred preferences like accent color, session posting time, and more!
+    details: Set your server's preferred preferences like accent color, session posting time, and more!
 ---